g2f1/crAPI/README.md

 # **Challenge 14** - Find an endpoint that does not perform authentication checks for a user.

-This challlenge very easy, We just need to test all the enpoint untill we find one that still give us a response without authenticate our self using the jwt token
+This challenge is quite easy.
+We simply need to test all the endpoints until we find one that still responds without requiring us to authenticate.

-Non vulnerbale enpoint give us the following response when trying to access it without any authentification
+Non vulnerbale enpoint give us the following response when trying to access it without any authentification:

 ![to](assets/images/2auth.png)